 Measure HC-SR04 Echo Pulse Time with Raspberry Pi Pico

-- To start ranging with HC-SR04, first, we apply 10µs pulse to the trigger pin of the HC-SR04 sensor from the Raspberry Pi Pico digital output pin.
+- The Raspberry Pi Pico sends a 10µs HIGH pulse to the Trigger pin of the HC-SR04 sensor from a GPIO output pin.

 How to Convert Time Duration into Distance

-Now make the connection of Raspberry Pi Pico with the HC-SR04 sensor according to this connection diagram.
+Make the connections between the Raspberry Pi Pico and the HC-SR04 sensor according to the table below:

 HC-SR04 MicroPython Library